SoftwareAG/cumulocity-clients-java/microservice/lpwan-custom-codec/readme.md

 3. Deploy the microservice by uploading the ZIP file using the Cumulocity IoT Administration UI.
 4. Open the Device Management application.
 Under **Device protocols**, you can now see the device types with type "lpwan" created by the lansitec codec microservice.

-## Developing microservice without lpwan-custom-codec
+## Developing a microservice without lpwan-custom-codec

 If the user does not use the lpwan-custom-codec, then the custom microservice developed by the user must adhere to the prerequisite task performed by the lpwan-custom-codec, that is, the user must create the device types and predefined commands to use the custom codec feature seamlessly.